Smartmelon/BandSpace/pages/en/mapping-instruction.md

 Through the processes above, you have already finished making a beatmap.

-You can now go to the file path prompted when saving, move the created map to the game folder for playing (For detailed instructions, please refer to [Play Custom Beatmap](play-custom-map)).
+You can now go to the file path prompted when saving, move the created map to the game folder for playing (For detailed instructions, please refer to [Play Custom Map](play-custom-map)).
 Then start the game, and select to play the song in SOLO Performance mode.